-Site number 17

-NGR 374437 360723

-HER no -

-Site Type Field Boundary

-Period Post-medieval

-Statutory

-Designation None

-Source Map regression

-Description A field boundary aligned approximately east/west, shown on the tithe map of 1841 and

-Ordnance Survey first edition map of 1874, but not shown on subsequent mapping.
+Description A field boundary aligned approximately north/south, shown on the tithe map of 1841 and Ordnance Survey first edition map of 1874, but not shown on subsequent napping.

-Assessment The site lies within the study area, and may be affected by any future development.
+Assessment The site lies outside of the proposed development area, and will not be impacted.

-Site Name Field Boundary on Tithe

-Site number 18

-NGR 374483 360734

-HER no

-Site Type Field Boundary

-Period Post-medieval

-Statutory

-Designation None

-Source Map regression

-Description A field boundary aligned approximately north-east/south-west, shown on the tithe map of 1841 and Ordnance Survey first edition map of 1874, but not shown on subsequent
+Description A field boundary aligned approximately north/south, shown on the tithe map of 1841 and Ordnance Survey first edition map of 1874, but not shown on subsequent

-Assessment mapping.
-The site lies within the study area, and may be affected by any future development.
+Assessment The site lies outside of the proposed development area, and will not be impacted.